 My name is Mike from Retire On Dividends.
 I am now 34 years old and have achieved financial independence having built up a portfolio from scratch to earning six figures in dividend income.

-I have done it by compulsive saving and investing whatever spare cash I had.
+I have done it by compulsive saving, cutting the cord, and investing whatever spare cash I had.
 The journey (so far!) has been enjoyable but a lot of patience and the right mindset is definitely required.

 I have listed some of my more important lessons to achieving financial independence below: